 Only their safety ropes saved them from further harm.

-"As disappointing as this is, I'm learning new levels of patience, perseverance and desire,'' Jorgeson had posted online at one point.
+"As disappointing as this is, I'm learning new levels of

 "I'm not giving up.
 I will rest.
 I will try again.
 I will succeed."